magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 user.
 Because it's implemented in terms of java native code, `valid-email-domain?` is not available for the JSVM.

-Often it happens that some validations are not executable directly on the client-side.
-However, thanks to ajax machinery, you can bring the result of a server-side only validation on the the client-side as well.
+It often happens that some validations are not executable directly on the client-side.
+However, thanks to ajax machinery, you can bring the result of a server-side only validation on the client-side as well.
 The `valid-email-domain?` predicate is one of such a case.
 Let's see how.